 Even though customer interviews remain awkward, there is a couple of things to help you feel more at ease.
 It is not that hard; You do not have to talk about your solution, you do not have to pitch.
 This is not about you or your product, this is about your customer.
 All you have to do is listen!
 Sounds easy enough right?
 Keep reminding yourself of this, because your first urge is to pitch your obviously brilliant solution.
 Don’t!
 Ask what they are doing to solve their problems instead, and why they are doing it.

 Once you have found a good way to start conversations with potential customers the process will get easier and more and more valuable.
-We keep conducting customer interviews regularly, even though we are past the customer discovery phase.
-Sometimes metrics show you a lot of things, but if you want to know the why talking to people is always the most valuable option.
+We keep conducting customer interviews regularly, even though we are past the ‘prove there is a problem’ stage.
+Sometimes metrics show you a lot of things, but if you want to know the why, talking to people is always the most valuable option.
 Want to grow?
 Target more customers?
-Understand what your current customers are doing and why, this will help you learn valuable insights.
+Understand what your current customers are doing and why this will help you learn valuable insights.

 How do you turn customer interviews into an experiment?

 Box it!
 In time and in numbers.
 Be sure to interview as many people as possible in the time of a week.
 Or the dedicated days within your experiment loop.
 If you conduct interviews over a longer time, every single interview will slowly influence your overall view slightly.
 But by considering the whole of interviews as one experiment it will give you a chance to discover patterns and actually move forward from there.